 We all know that magical time on the calendar when one decade is coming to a close and another is about to unfold, and we all look back at everything we've done and everywhere we've been and ask: what just happened?

+When it comes to earth-shattering political events, there were plenty, ranging from terrorist attacks to economic meltdowns to the election of a certain groundbreaking U.S. president.
 When it comes to natural disasters, there was also an abundance, including tsunamis, earthquakes, and a particular hurricane whose name is now synonymous with tragedy.

 2000: The Year of Casual Sex

 Perhaps we started to expect too much when Y2K didn't destroy the world because in 2000 we all became greedy.
 We were still alive and beginning a new millennium and because of this, we wanted fame, we wanted money and we wanted to have a good time, in and out of the sack.

 Two years into the series, Sex and the City was already normalizing casual hookups for women across America (though NPR wouldn't cover the phenomenon until eight years later).
 Almost Famous, the big-screen tribute to low self-esteem and glamorous, easy sex (all set to a great soundtrack) hit theaters in 2000 and turned Kate Hudson into a star.

 And of course, let's not forget Darva Conger.
 In 2000 on a Las Vegas stage, she married Rick Rockwell, a man she'd never met before, for the Fox TV show Who Wants to Marry a Multi-Millionaire?
 Sadly for Darva, in the end Rick turned out to be just a thousandaire, not to mention an abusive loser.
 These are the risks we face when we're living with a new lease on life.

 2001: The Year of Wedded Sex